 A: You are not alone.
 Most people want to have a nice smile since it is the first thing others notice about you.
 You may be interested in a few minor adjustments or may have concerns that need more attention.
 Some smiles can be enhanced with simple whitening or bonding treatments.
 Other smiles need porcelain veneers, crowns, or bridges; gum contouring; periodontal therapy or a combination of all these techniques.
 Dr. Farless will suggest a treatment plan for you based on your goals, areas of concern, and the overall condition of your oral health.
 Contact us for a complimentary smile evaluation to determine what course of action will produce the best solution for you.

-A: Dr. Farless has a number of ways to improve the look of your front teeth without the use of braces.
+A: At Farless Dental, we offer a number of ways to improve the look of your front teeth without the use of braces.
 For slightly crooked or unevenly worn teeth, a bit of reshaping and the addition of porcelain veneers may be sufficient to give them a bright, uniform look.
 We would be happy to talk with you further about the option that best suits your individual situation.
 Attention to detail, respect for the individual and a true concern for each patient are the hallmarks of our personal care and our quality product.
 We are committed to helping you fulfill your ultimate self-image.

 A: Losing a back tooth will darken your overall smile, making it look smaller and narrower.
 Your smile will appear to stop short, and the look will be exaggerated if your missing tooth has teeth on both sides of it.
 Function during chewing will be reduced, and function of many teeth can be affected by losing just one tooth.
 When you are missing a tooth, you compensate by chewing differently which puts pressure on different parts of your mouth.
 This can cause your other teeth to shift, creating gaps and spaces, and may even cause fractures that result in additional tooth loss or the need for restorations.